[3.9] Complete Cobra Lash Assassin Guide | >10m Shaper DPS | All content | Noob Friendly | Video

 So we prioritise Life + Resistances on the boots and we don't care for movement speed at all, since we only use Whirling Blades to move around.

-Find a pair of Dex/Int based ilvl 84+ Two-Toned Boots (with Evasion & ES) and craft them with only Pristine and Prismatic Fossils to preferably roll the regular and Delve Life mods (2x Prefix) and all three Resistances (3x Suffix).
+Find a pair of Dex/Int based ilvl 84+ Two-Toned Boots (with Evasion & ES) and craft them with only Pristine and Prismatic Fossils to preferably roll the regular Life mod (Prefix) and all three Resistances (3x Suffix).
 Get any Enchantment that you want.

 These are mine: